fkloosterman/bitbucket-migration/docs/migration_guide.md

 Edit `migration_config.json` to set your tokens and user mappings.
 See [Migration Config Reference](reference/migration_config.md) for full details.

 1. **Update Tokens**
     - Set `bitbucket.token` to your Bitbucket API token.
     - Set `github.token` to your GitHub PAT with `repo` scope.

 2. **Configure User Mapping**
     - Map Bitbucket display names to GitHub usernames in `user_mapping`.
     - Set unmapped or deleted users to `null`.

+3. **Configure Repository Mapping (Multi-Repo Only)**
+    - For multi-repository migrations, add `repository_mapping` to map Bitbucket workspace/repo to GitHub owner/repo.
+    - This enables cross-repository link rewriting in Phase 2.

-3. **Run Dry Run**
+4. **Run Dry Run**
     - After editing, run a dry run (Step 4) to validate.
     - Refine mappings if needed.

 ???
 "Advanced Options"
     - Add `repository_mapping` for cross-repository link rewriting.